dannyBies/exponea-react-native-sdk/README.md

+> :warning: **This is an unofficial fork**: Be very careful in verifying that this package works for you!

+This fork updates React-Native to version 0.74.2.
+In the future I may add support for the expo managed workflow.

 # React Native Exponea SDK
 React Native Exponea SDK allows your application to interact with the [Exponea](https://exponea.com/) Customer Data & Experience Platform.
 Exponea empowers B2C marketers to raise conversion rates, improve acquisition ROI, and maximize customer lifetime value.